lumeland/lume.land/docs/core/components.md

 - They can generate not only the HTML code but also the CSS and JavaScript code needed on the client side.
 - They are automatically available everywhere; no need to import them manually.
-- For module-based components (like JavaScript, TypeScript, JSX or TSX) it's the only way to hot-reload components without stopping and restarting the local server.
+- For ESM module-based components (like JavaScript, TypeScript, JSX or TSX) it's the only way to hot-reload components without stopping and restarting the local server.

+Note that **Lume components are not run in the browser**.
+They are intended to generate static HTML code on building time.

+For interactive client-side components (with `onclick` callbacks and similar stuff) you may want to use the [esbuild plugin](../../plugins/esbuild.md) to compile your JavaScript code.
+But the code architecture is up to you (**Lume is not a frontend framework**).{.tip}

 ## Create your own components